 PE and Sport Premium

-- CPD for staff in regards to emotional and mental health and wellbeing– Yoga training.
+Increasing opportunities for physical activity to benefit emotional and mental health and wellbeing.

-- Raising the profile of PE and sports through a range of activities i.e. taking part in international fitness day, Joe Wicks live challenges and taking part in school to school competitions to name a few.
+Raising the profile of PE and sports through a range of activities i.e. Joe Wicks live challenges and taking part in school to school competitions, intra-school competitions.

 For the PE and sport premium spending and impact, click on the links below: